-Statistics in Medical Practice (M12)
+Statistics in Medical Practice (M12) Statistics in Medicine (3 units)

 Lecturers from the MRC Biostatistics Unit

 This part of the course includes three modules covering a range of statistical methods and their application in three areas of biostatistics.

 A. Stochastic Models for Chronic and Infectious Diseases [4 Lectures] (C. Jackson, A. Presanis & D. De Angelis)